Why Truck Drivers Are Leaving—and How to Keep Them

 Solution:

 Promote a healthier work-life balance by offering more flexible schedules and ensuring drivers have adequate rest periods.
 Adding more rest stops along key routes and creating family-friendly policies can also improve job satisfaction.
+ELDs and HOS regulations are now in place and trucking software have been released to assist with these changes.

 3. Growing Age Gap in Driver Demographics